Race registration is currently closed.

 Junior Membership is for racers 17 and under.
 We want to encourage young riders to experience the joy of cycling.
 That’s why all riders 17 and under with an active junior membership ride for free in any race they sign up for!
 Each junior must be accompanied by an adult at each event.

 Online registration ensures our events run smooth and helps reduce the workload on our volunteer organization.
 Please only use day of registration as a last resort.
 Our registration system helps us verify that every racer is a member of the club which is required by our insurance policy.

 On Site Registration

-It’s the policy of the ABC NO REFUNDS.
+As a policy Arctic Bicycle Club does not refund race fees.
 Planning and developing an athletic event that ensures adequate support and supplies for participants is difficult.
 We rely on the registration information to provide us with an accurate participant count.
 Because this is vital to the success of our events, there will be no refunds once a registration has been processed.

 A standard road bike is generally the most common bike for road events.
 You can ride any type of bike technically as long as the specific event allows it.
 The two most common types for bikes are the standard road and the time trial bike.
 Time trial bikes are not allowed in any event with a mass start or when drafting is allowed.

 Racers are separated by 30 second intervals and drafting is not allowed.
 Most people start their road racing career at a time trial.
 Time trials tend to be the best introduction to road racing as pack riding is not involved, it’s just the individual racers against the clock.